churc/MajorStudio1/index.md

  &nbsp;

-### The project depicts a spatial line installation an art gallery space that represents the percent of female / male artists by gender within each room; lines of color that run across the floor – making the viewer step over them – and wrap up the walls to end at specific artworks; % at the end of each line specify the % gender representation within each room.
-The idea was to examine ways the gender quantitative project might exist within a museum situation and engage the viewer.
+### The project depicts a spatial line installation in an art gallery space - the line lengths represent the percent of female / male artists by gender within each room; lines of color run across the floor – making the viewer step over them – and wrap up the walls to end at specific artworks; the percent number at the end of each line specifies the % gender representation within each room.
+The idea was to explore ways the gender quantitative project might exist within a museum situation and engage the viewer.

 ### [Spatial context - gallery entrance](https://github.com/churc/MajorStudio1/blob/master/SpatialContexts/museum_extRev2_24.png)